swiftlang/swift-evolution/proposals/NNNN-factory-initializers.md

 ## Introduction

-This proposal seeks to add an additional type of initializer to the Swift language, a factory initializer, to compliment the existing required and convenience initializers.
-Unlike these other initializers, a factory initializer will allow for returning an instance of a type directly that either conforms to or is a subtype of the type declaring the factory initializer.
+We propose adding an additional type of initializer to the Swift language, a `factory` initializer.
+A `factory` initializer will provide a facility to return an instance that is not the exact type implied by the declaration context.
+When declared in a class, an instance of the class or one of its subclasses will be returned.
+When declared in a protocol extension, an instance of a conforming type will be returned.

 Swift-evolution thread: [[Proposal] Factory Initializers](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/003192.html)